Course details: Details | Why study this course | Modules | Fees and funding | Entry requirements | How to apply.

 Making your application

-Monday 2 July 2018 is the application deadline for international students who require a visa to study in the United Kingdom.
+Monday 2 July 2018 is the application deadline for international students (Tier 4) who wish to study in the United Kingdom.
 We are not able to consider applications for 2018 made after this date.
-A a new application should be made for September 2019.
-Applications will reopen for 2019 entry by 21 September 2018.
+The deadline for Home/EU (non-Tier 4) students is Friday 21 September 2018.
+Applications will reopen for 2019 entry on Monday 1st October 2018.

 When clicking on the Apply Now button you will be directed to an application specifically designed for the programme you wish to apply for where you will create an account with the University application system and submit your application and supporting documents online.
 Further information regarding how to apply online can be found on the How to apply pages